squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 The data segment size can be limited by two factors:

-  -Kernel imposed maximum, which no user can go above -The size set with ulimit, which the user can control.
+  * Kernel imposed maximum, which no user can go above
+  * The size set with ulimit, which the user can control.

 When squid starts it sets data and file ulimit's to the hard level.
 If you manually tune ulimit before starting Squid make sure that you set